frickjack/little-automation/Planning/Products/ideas/HiringPipeline.md

 # TL;DR

-Training journal.
-Anything that involves goals over time, and journaling of daily progress.
+Tools for specifying, automating, and gaming workflows and pipelines that implement a hiring or other application processes - resume submission, skills challenges, interview folder collection, statement of culture values.

-## Idea
+## Idea of Culture and Values

-Ex: workouts, music, diet

-Provide mechanisms to:
-* set goals
-* include coaches
-* inspiration and motivation
+Culture is what you do.
+Example culture and values statement:
-* share experience
+* dog food
-* calendar
+* make it work
+* make sure it works

+Example mission statements:
+* bring a clean energy future
-* teams and individuals - goal hierarchy
+* empower small businesses and individuals through technology

-* rewards
+See Y-combinator Youtube talk on culture in startup school 2019.

 ## Deliverables

 * Standard: API design, UX design, documentation, testing, monitoring, SLO, bLog
+* web site
+* api, cli, sdk?
+* automated interview:
+    - series of questions with forks, etc
+    - gamification
+* tools for collecting interview notes, shared coding editors, ssh access, etc
+* candidate and application tracking, ranking